Skip to Main Content

 f) To continue with course set-up, please click into myReadings.
 The step above may leave you in an "editing properties" stage - to get around this, click the main CONTENT tab in the top left of D2L, and then click on myReadings again.

-When asked for a title, choose something appropriate for your course, such as PSYC 1001 Readings.
+For your list name, we recommend something appropriate for your course, such as PSYC 1001 Readings.

-h) Choose a template.
+g) Choose a template.

 A template merely refers to how many sections (of readings) will be pre-populated into your myReadings list.
 It is easy to modify (by adding or deleting sections) your reading list later if necessary.